11. Fair Value Measurements

-Fair value measurements discussed herein are based upon certain market assumptions and pertinent information available to management as of and during the years ended December 31, 2025 and 2024.
+Fair value measurements discussed herein are based upon certain market assumptions and pertinent information available to management as of and during the years ended December 31, 2024 and 2023.
 The carrying amount of accounts payable approximated fair value as they are short term in nature.
-The fair value of stock options and warrants issued for services, and warrants issued with the Convertible Notes are estimated based on the Black-Scholes model.
-The fair value of the convertible notes payable was estimated utilizing a Monte Carlo simulation.
+The fair value of stock options and warrants issued for services, and warrants issued with the Convertible Notes are estimated based on the Black-Scholes model during the years ended December 31, 2024 and 2023.
+The fair value of the Convertible Notes were estimated utilizing a Monte Carlo simulation during the years ended December 31, 2024 and 2023.

 Fair Value on a Recurring Basis